 The CPI basket has to represent all types of goods and services consumed by the population.
 These include categories such as food and beverages, housing, apparel, transportation, medical care, recreation, education and communications, and other goods and services.

 Economists survey households and collect information about their buying patterns, frequently purchased items, and daily expenses.
 An estimated 14,500 families provide this information every quarter.
 The data is analyzed and weighted in the basket.
-This is meant to be a representative sample of the entire population and their expenses.
+This basket is meant to be a representative sample of the entire population and its expenses.

 Once the goods and services in the basket have been set, the next step is to calculate all the current prices of the items in the basket.
 Since we keep the weights and items in the basket fixed, the only thing that will change over time is the price.
-This allows us to separate price fluctuations over years.
+This kind of set up allows us to separate price fluctuations over the years.

-This is a very simplistic example but the actual CPI calculation is a lot more complex.
+The above example is very simplistic, but the actual CPI calculation is a lot more complicated.

 The index is calculated by taking the price of the basket in one year and dividing it by the price of the basket in another year.
 This ratio is then multiplied by 100.
 The base year is always 100.

 Great explanation.
 To use for my second year undergrad students.